© Shout! Factory

 Pianist Liberace and boxer Cassius Clay (who later changed his name to Muhammad Ali) perform a song on the eve of Clay's legendary fight with Sonny Liston.

-Cover for The Jack Paar Collection DVD (Shout!
+The Jack Paar Collection DVD (Shout!
 Factory/Sony Wonder 2004)

 Leno and Letterman have had their moments, and Carson is growing ever funnier in memory, but they're all just pretenders to the throne.
 The guy who first made late-night television safe for insomniacs is still the king, and happily, he's back for 384 minutes of laughs and snappy conversation in what proves to be a stellar "Best Of" collection.